Nodal phases in non-Hermitian wallpaper crystals

-This means that the space group constraints carry over directly to Bloch Hamiltonians if \(\Delta_g\) itself is a space group element, which is always the case for symmorphic space groups.
-For non-symmorphic groups, the occurring matrices \(U_g\) are not representations of the point group generated by elements \(\Delta_g\), and we treat these groups separately.
+The space group constraints carry over directly to Bloch Hamiltonians if \(\Delta_g\) itself is a space group element.
+This is not the case for so-called non-symmorphic groups.
+There, the occurring matrices \(U_g\) are not representations of the point group generated by elements \(\Delta_g\), and we treat these groups separately.

-Altogether, the non-translation symmetries of a crystal further constrain the Hamiltonian describing it, effectively decreasing the unit cell by determining the Bloch Hamiltonian at points \(H(\Delta\bk)\) given \(H(\bk)\).
-Eq.~\eqref{eq:symmetry-constraint-around} constitutes a particularly strong constraint at points of high symmetry \(\bk^\star\) that satisfy \( \bk^\star = \Delta_g \bk^\star\) for some space group elements \(g\).
+Altogether, the non-translation symmetries of a crystal effectively decrease the unit cell by determining the Bloch Hamiltonian at points \(H(\Delta\bk)\) given \(H(\bk)\).
+Equation~\eqref{eq:symmetry-constraint-around} constitutes a particularly strong constraint at points of high symmetry \(\bk^\star\) that satisfy \( \bk^\star = \Delta_g \bk^\star\) for some space group elements \(g\).
 At these points,

 and all group operations that keep \(\bk^\star\) invariant form its so-called little group.
 We investigate this constraint in the following.